losthero15/flash_card_app/README.md

 ## Data Structure

 2 column data in csv format, one column for front of the card and another for the back of the card.
+Check this file for example.

+> data/french_words.csv